2025–26 Belmont Bruins men's basketball team

-The 2025–26 Belmont Bruins men's basketball team represents Belmont University during the 2025–26 NCAA Division I men's basketball season.
-The Bruins, led by seventh-year head coach Casey Alexander, play their home games at the Curb Event Center in Nashville, Tennessee as members of the Missouri Valley Conference.
+The 2025–26 Belmont Bruins men's basketball team represented Belmont University during the 2025–26 NCAA Division I men's basketball season.
+The Bruins, led by seventh-year head coach Casey Alexander, played their home games at the Curb Event Center in Nashville, Tennessee as a member of the Missouri Valley Conference.
+They finished the season 26–6, 16–4 in MVC play to win the regular season championship.
+They were upset in the quarterfinals of the MVC tournament by Drake.

+On March 12, 2026, head coach Casey Alexander left the school to take the head coaching job with Kansas State.
+On March 18, the school announced that Duke assistant coach Evan Bradds would be the team's new head coach.

 Previous season

 The Bruins finished the 2024–25 season 22–11, 13–7 in MVC play to finish in fourth place.
 In the MVC tournament, they defeated Illinois State in the quarterfinals, before falling to Drake in the semifinals.